Furyton/my-little-notes/posts/UML-04.md

 let C be a subset of $\mathcal{X}$ with size 2m as the finite 'domain' we will consider

-the intuition is that since the learner can only see at most half of the domain set, we can then make the other part of distrib anything we want to defeat A
+the intuition is that since the learner can only see at most half of the domain set, we can then make the other part of distribution anything we want to defeat A

 we need to find the D and f

-there could be like $2^{2m}$ possible f's, we can prove that
+there could be like $2^{2m}$ possible f's; we can prove that

 $$
 \max_{D,f}\mathbb{E}_{S\sim D^m}[L_{D,f}(A(S))]\ge 1/4